Violetsunrise/Prework-study-guide/README.md

 ## Description

-This study guide was created as a tool to assist me in learning and completing the preparation work before starting the Web development bootcamp.
+This study guide was created as a learning tool to assist me in completing the preparation work for the Web development bootcamp.
-It provides a useful space for me to organise useful information.
+It provides a useful space for me to organise new information, that is easy to read.
 Creating the guide acted as a hands-on learning tool to prepare me for the bootcamp lessons ahead.
-The work I did to create the prework study guide webpage has already helped me to learn the basics of HTML, CSS, Git, and JavaScript.
+The work done to create the prework study guide webpage has helped me to become familiar with using HTML, CSS, Git, and JavaScript.

 ## Installation